bigos/Pyrulis/README.md

-This repo is for playing with programming languages.
+This is a repo for playing with programming languages.